Tell me about a time when you took charge of a situation but the outcome was disappointing.

 7 Answer Examples | Learn how to answer this question from professional recruiters

-Interviewers understand that leaders will have a failed effort now and then.
-What they really want to know is that you can recognize those failures, learn from them, and enthusiastically move on.
+Interviewers understand that leaders will have a failed efforts now and then.
+What they want to know is that you can recognize those failures, learn from them, and enthusiastically move on.

 "I took control of our company's most recent hiring fair, in the absence of our HR Manager, as she was on maternity leave.
 It was not as successful as previous hiring fairs and, despite my best efforts, I didn't see the results that I was hoping.
 I will continue to learn the recruiting field and won't give up despite this disappointment."

 "When I first joined my current company, I had big plans to overhaul the existing sales team and send them on a business development workshop weekend.
 Most of the employees ended up quitting because they didn't understand what this growth opportunity would have allowed them.
 Looking back, what I should have done was build the stronger rapport with my new team before sending them to a weekend workshop.
 They felt it was a punishment of some sort which wasn't the case at all.
 I learned my lesson, hired some stellar sales staff, and forged ahead!
 My new team ended up gaining strong momentum and finished the year 124% above budget."